ElektraInitiative/libelektra/doc/tutorials/cascading.md

 hello universe
 ```

-Furthermore, we can see that `dir` is even higher than `user`, which means that
+Furthermore, in the order `dir` is even higher than `user`, which means that
 configuration in the current folder can overwrite user configuration.

 `.configuration` in your current directory: